net-lisias-ksp/Principia/Concepts.md

 For each vessel, Principia may display three trajectories:
 * The *history*, painted in acid green, shows where your vessel was in the past.
 * The *prediction*, painted in fuchsia, shows where your vessel will go if you just sit on your hands: no engine burns, no separations, no nothing.
-* The *flight plan*, painted in alternative segments of solid orange red and dashed baby blue, shows where your vessel will go if you execute the planned flight plan with no errors (more on flight planning later).
+* The *flight plan*, painted in alternating segments of solid orange red and dashed baby blue, shows where your vessel will go if you execute the planned flight plan with no errors (more on flight planning later).

 The main Principia UI let you control the length of the history (`Max history length`) and the settings of the prediction and flight plan (`Tolerance` and `Length` under `Prediction Settings`).
 There are trade-offs in using these parameters: keeping a long history is aesthetically pleasing but it may also be confusing and may consume a lot of memory.
 Computing a long prediction (or flight plan) with a low tolerance may end up consuming lots of CPU and make the game feel unresponsive.
 Use your judgement: you probably don't need a 1 metre tolerance when planning a multi-month trip to Jupiter, but you may need that when entering orbit.